 Where in the city can I eat steamed sweet potatoes with various vegetables and scrambled eggs of 5?
 That’s just an example.
 And even if it was, it contained oil either way.
 Whole wheat pasta can provide 3 times more fiber, protein, and other nutrients.
 It also has a lower glycemic index and slightly fewer calories.
 On top of that, when I cook pasta, I don’t add oils or cheese to it.

 You can’t overweight when you do it right.
-Food of higher quality is poor in calories and offers various other essential nutrients at optimal levels.
+Food of higher quality is poor in calories and offers various other essential nutrients at optimal levels (Watch this video about what means healthy nutrition).

 3) Stop eating everything containing sweet sugar or junk food